Are You Worried About Your Child(ren)?

 Many Children Struggle

 If your child seems to be struggling, you are not alone.
-According to The Center for Desease Control and Prevention, one out of seven children aged two to eight in the US has a mental, behavioral, or developmental disorder.
+According to The Center for Desease Control and Prevention, 1 out of 7 children aged two to eight in the US has a mental, behavioral, or developmental disorder.
 Many others struggle with confusing stressful experiences they don’t know how to manage.

 There are a variety of reasons kids struggle.
 There may be an identifiable stressor, like a major life change.
 These can include a variety of situations, such as a divorce, remarriage, moving, or changing schools.
 It could be that your child is struggling to adjust to an unfortunate or scary situation, like a medical diagnosis, car accident, loss of a loved one, bullying, or sexual or physical abuse.